 Some feared that the referendum or full separation from Sudan would spark reignited violence between the north and the south.
 Despite the fears, and with support from the international community, a peaceful referendum was held in January 2011, and the citizens of South Sudan voted overwhelmingly for independence.

 Within South Sudan, intercommunal violence continues to be widespread due to a range of issues including highly-ethnicized politics, the ready availability of weapons, the proliferation of armed groups, corruption, and competition for limited economic opportunities.

-On the brink of genocide
+fears of genocide

 Since the renewed violence in July 2016, hate speech and inciteful rhetoric have increased, which seems to pit the majority Dinka ethnic group against non-Dinka tribes.
 When combined with the proliferation of ethnic militia and increased ease of troop movements during the dry season, international policymakers fear there could be more deadly clashes in the coming months.
 In November 2016, the UN Special Adviser for the Prevention of Genocide, Adama Dieng, warned of the risk of “all out ethnic war” with the potential to escalate into genocide.